AsifAhmedBhuiyan/rating-system/README.md

-# Hello there
+# Welcome

-Welcome to my project.
+Hello, world.
+I am Asif, a Software developer.
 # Rating System React Application

 This project is a React application that lets users rate items using a star rating system and interact with a dialog box.
 The project is structured around components and props to create a dynamic and engaging user experience.